msztolcman/ff/README.md

 * backward incompatible: magic pattern doesn't recognize 'q' flag for 'path-search' mode, flag --path-search must be passed explicitly
 * new option: --depth - limit searching to this depth
 * new option: --colorize
-* parse and recognize configuration files
+* new: parse and recognize configuration files
+* new: added ability to install via pip
+* changed versioning format: use [SemVer](http://semver.org/)
 * code cleanups and many refactorizations/rewrites
+* paths are now normalized before comparisons of excluded paths
 * documentation improvements
-* paths are now normalized before comparisons of excluded paths
 * more tests
-* added ability to install via pip
 * improved fuzzy search
 * better validation of arguments
 * improved error messages